 Now, before I go any (I) further, I want (ll) to make (u) it clear that (m) I am not (i) trying (n) to (a) purport (t) a political (i) agenda.
 If you guys want to start a firefight over it, do it in the comments, or on Facebook, because we all know that’s where the best political arguments happen.

 Our story begins in Texas, because of course it does.
 There is a company there that makes military-esque sniper rifles with plans for a ‘smart scope’ and a marketing scheme to sell the weapons to the general public at a relatively affordable price.
 This means that, for a couple thousand dollars, the average citizen can have the firepower of a soldier.
 And because in Texas you don’t need a permit to carry guns, nor do you need to register your firearms, people can, at least in theory, obtain these high-tech weapons without the need for all that pesky training.
+A gel blaster and airsoft would be a good starting point to try.

 And I’m not just saying that as some cutesy exaggeration.
 TrackingPoint put a video on YouTube (where most videos go, no matter what Vine fans say) of a 12-year-old girl successfully hitting targets from great distances.
 In a different video, a blind marine veteran, using a TrackingPoint weapon, killed an antelope at 375 yards with the help of a spotter setting up an iPad.
 An iPad and a gun working in tandem – perhaps the earlier order should have been Matrix, and then Terminator.